la2050/archive/_projects/2015/bunchfest-is-music-art-innovation-for-the-masses.md

   We publish BUNCH Magazine which equips creative professionals and those who are curious about careers in creative fields with tools, tips, and inspiration through storytelling and guides.
-'In one to three sentences, please describe your proposal.': >- We are creating BUNCHFEST, a 3 day festival that aims to take the tools explored in the magazine offline and brought to the masses.
-BUNCH Magazine is dedicated to bringing resources to creatives with the goal of increasing employment in creative fields and empowering makers and entrepreneurs in these industries.
 Where will you be working?:
   - East LA
   - 'Arts District, Downtown Los Angeles'